mistermichaelll/CensusData.jl/README.md

    8 │ Norwalk city, Connecticut            88826        46606           40         1394  09      55990
 ```

-The various variables can be found on the Census website.
+The various variables for the American Community Survey can be found on the Census website.

 ## Geography